shevkoplyas/read_multiple_huge_db_without_joining/README.md

 generate new ones).

 Next step is to look at the java source code:
-  - class Read_huge_table_without_join has main() function, which creates a new instance of "HistoricalDataPlayer" and call for "historical_data_replay" passing reference to algo, which will get "on_bar()" callbacks along with from_epoch_s, to_epoch_s values which would say which interval we want to replay in our backtest scenario.
+  - class Read_all_huge_tables_without_join creates a new instance of "HistoricalDataPlayer" and calls for "historical_data_replay" passing reference to algo, which will get "on_bar()" callbacks along with from_epoch_s, to_epoch_s values which would say which interval we want to replay in our backtest scenario.
 Leaving values out and calling:

         // 1st example: replay all available data HistoricalDataPlayer hdbr = new HistoricalDataPlayer(algo);